zong4/CppCharacter/README.md

 However this structure isn't best, it will waste time(about O(logN)) to search the fix intersection function, but it can be expand dynamicly, which better than call template directly.

+Well, I scan the paper of boost polygon, it calls the correct algorithm through dispatching the types of items, which is same!

+Oh, let's use hash map to store.

 ### thread_pool

 It's a simple job system rather than thread pool by locks which may loss preformance.